linroger/FinanceCompendium/IX. Risk Management/Risk Management and Financial Institutions/Part 3 Market Risk/Chapter 13 Model-Building Approach.md

 13.5 Suppose that the daily change in the value of a portfolio is, to a good approximation, linearly dependent on two factors.
 The delta of a portfolio in equation (13.1) with respect to the first factor is 6 and the delta with respect to the second factor is -4.
 The standard deviations of the factor are 20 and 8, respectively.
 What is the five-day  $90\%$  VaR?
 13.6 Explain why the linear model can provide only approximate estimates of VaR for a portfolio containing options.
  13.7 Some time ago, a company entered into a forward contract to buy £1 million for 1.5 million.
 The contract now has six months to maturity.
 The daily volatility of a six-month zero-coupon sterling bond (when its price is translated to dollars) is 0.06\%, and the daily volatility of a six-month zero-coupon dollar bond is 0.05\%.
 The correlation between returns from the two bonds is 0.8.
 The current exchange rate is 1.53.
 Calculate the standard deviation of the change in the dollar value of the forward contract in one day.
 What is the 10-day 99\% VaR?
 Assume that the six-month interest rate in both sterling and dollars is 5\% per annum with continuous compounding.
- 13.8 The calculations in Section 13.3 assume that the investments in the S&P 500, FTSE 100, CAC 40, and Nikkei 225 are $4 million, $3 million, $1 million, and $2 million, respectively.
+ 13.8 The calculations in Section 13.3 assume that the investments in the S&P 500, FTSE 100, CAC 40, and Nikkei 225 are \$4 million, \$3 million, \$1 million, and \$2 million, respectively.
 How do the VaR and ES change if the investment is 2.5 million in each index?
 Carry out calculations when (a) volatilities and correlations are estimated using the equally weighted model and (b) when they are estimated using the EWMA model with λ = 0.94.
 Use the spreadsheets on the author's website.
 13.9 What is the effect of changing  $\lambda$  from 0.94 to 0.97 in the EWMA calculations in Section 13.3?
 Use the spreadsheets on the author's website.

 # Further Questions

-13.10 Consider a position consisting of a  $300,000 investment in gold and a$ 500,000 investment in silver.
+13.10 Consider a position consisting of a  \$300,000 investment in gold and a\$ 500,000 investment in silver.
 Suppose that the daily volatilities of these two assets are 1.8\% and 1.2\%, respectively, and that the coefficient of correlation between their returns is 0.6.
 What are the 10-day  $97.5\%$  VaR and ES for the portfolio?
 By how much does diversification reduce the VaR and ES?

 13.11 Consider a portfolio of options on a single asset.
 Suppose that the delta of the portfolio (calculated with respect to actual changes) is 12, the value of the asset is 10, and the daily volatility of the asset is 2\%.
 What is the delta with respect to proportional changes?
 Estimate the one-day 95\% VaR for the portfolio from the delta.
-13.12 The calculations in Section 13.3 assume that the investments in the S&P 500, FTSE 100, CAC 40, and Nikkei 225 are  $4 million,$ 3 million, $1 million, and $2 million, respectively.
-How do the VaR and ES change if the investments are $3 million, $3 million, $1 million, and $3 million, respectively?
+13.12 The calculations in Section 13.3 assume that the investments in the S&P 500, FTSE 100, CAC 40, and Nikkei 225 are  \$4 million,\$ 3 million, \$1 million, and \$2 million, respectively.
+How do the VaR and ES change if the investments are \$3 million, \$3 million, \$1 million, and \$3 million, respectively?
 Carry out calculations when (a) volatilities and correlations are estimated using the equally weighted model and (b) when they are estimated using the EWMA model.
 What is the effect of changing λ from 0.94 to 0.90 in the EWMA calculations?
 Use the spreadsheets on the author's website.